strategicdata/pmhc-mds-spec/doc/data-specification/identifier-management.rst

 Each record needs to be assigned a unique key in order to facilitate adding/updating/deleting each item when uploading/entering data.
 These keys will be created and managed by the Provider Organisation.

-Where data is being exported from client systems, these keys can be auto generated, providing that a key does not change once it is assigned.

 *If you still have questions after reading this information, please visit the Department's responses to* :ref:`identifier-and-key-FAQs`